mevdschee/type-clipboard.sh/README.md

 # type-clipboard.sh

-Type the contents of the clipboard into a selected window (X11 only).
+Type the contents of the clipboard into a selected window (X11 only, Wayland not supported).

+The script will prompt you to select a window before it types the clipboard contents into it.

+If the clipboard contains multiple lines, you can edit the text before typing using an edit window.

 ## Requirements